How to Engrave a Necklace Yourself – 5 Easy Methods

 • Suitable for various materials: metal, wood, plastic, acrylic

-• Ideal for unique individual pieces or handmade gifts
+• Ideal for individual unique pieces or handmade gifts

 Disadvantages: